Pulover/PuloversMacroCreator/Documentation/Playback.md

 **RegEx**: Changes WinTitle, WinText, ExcludeTitle, and ExcludeText to be regular expressions.
 Do not enclose such expressions in quotes when using them with commands.
 For example: WinActivate Untitled.*Notepad.
 RegEx also applies to ahk_class.

-**Title Match Speed**:
+### Title Match Speed

 **Fast**: This is the default behavior.
 Performance may be substantially better than Slow, but certain WinText elements for some types of windows may not be "seen" by the various window commands.

 **Slow**: Can be much slower, but all possible WinText is retrieved from every window as a windowing command searches through them for a match.
 Window Spy reveals which parts of a Window's text (if any) require the slow mode.

+### Detect Hidden Window

-**Detect Hidden Window**: Determines whether invisible windows are "seen" by the program.
+Determines whether invisible windows are "seen" by the program.

+### Detect Hidden Text

-**Detect Hidden Text**: Determines whether invisible text in a window is "seen" for the purpose of finding the window.
+Determines whether invisible text in a window is "seen" for the purpose of finding the window.
 This affects commands such as IfWinExist and WinActivate.

+### Playback Speed Hotkeys

 **Speed Up**: Selects the hotkey to toggle playback speed Up/Normal.
 When this option is on delay values will be cut by value set.
 Does not work when *Random Sleeps* is activated.

 **Slow Down**: Selects the hotkey to toggle playback speed Down/Normal.
 When this option is on delay values will be multiplied by value set.
 Does not work when *Random Sleeps* is activated.

+### Set As Default Hotkeys

-**Set As Default Hotkeys**: If checked the current Hotkeys will be loaded on each run of the program and when 'Default Settings' are loaded.
+If checked the current Hotkeys will be loaded on each run of the program and when 'Default Settings' are loaded.

+### Display balloon tips

-**Display balloon tips**: Enables displaying of tooltips and traytips during Recording/Playback.
+Enables displaying of tooltips and traytips during Recording/Playback.

+### Do not display errors

+Hides error messages from commands, assignments, functions and expressions.

+### Return Mouse after playback

-**Return Mouse after playback**: If checked will return the mouse to the initial position after each Macro Playback that uses mouse movement.
+If checked will return the mouse to the initial position after each Macro Playback that uses mouse movement.
 This will not work for Manual Playback.

-**Display Controls Bar on startu-up**: If checked will display the Controls bar upon every start.
+### Display Controls Bar on start-up

+If checked will display the Controls bar upon every start.

+### Auto Hide Controls Toolbar

-**Auto Hide Controls Toolbar**: If checked the Controls Toolbar will be automatically shown when a Playback hotkey is pressed and hidden when execution finishes.
+If checked the Controls Toolbar will be automatically shown when a Playback hotkey is pressed and hidden when execution finishes.

+### Random Sleeps

-**Random Sleeps**: If checked all delays during playback will be a random value for more or less of the defined percentage, e.g.: if percentage is set to 50, a command with a delay of 300ms will be set to any value between 150ms and 450ms.
+If checked all delays during playback will be a random value for more or less of the defined percentage, e.g.: if percentage is set to 50, a command with a delay of 300ms will be set to any value between 150ms and 450ms.
 Percentage can be set in the counter.